 This copy of the Family was presumably destroyed in the subsequent battle.

-The Nuclear Family members are all programmed to be in character.
+The Nuclear Family members are all programmed to stay in character.

-They’re a bland, loving, early 1950s white-pickets-fence White upper-middle class US family.
+They’re a bland, but loving, early 1950s white-pickets-fence White upper-middle class US family.

 - The pipe-smoking Dad is a congenial scientist, trusted by all.

-- The obedient Mom is entirely focused on homemaking, particularly offering home-baked cookies.
+- The obedient Mom is entirely focused on homemaking, particularly on offering home-baked cookies.

 - Biff is a thug and bully, under a thin veneer of respectability.

 - Sis is obsessed with her appearance and impressing handsome boys.
 She’s also the most uncertain of the lot.

 - The Brat is a cruel little pest.